mtrybulec/interviewer/doc/QUICK-START.md

 The first question is just a standard single-choice question as seen earlier.
 The second question uses `inline` (horizontal) layout.
-The third question sets `required` to `FALSE`, meaning the respondent is free not to answer the question.
+The third question sets `required` to `FALSE`, meaning the respondent is free to now answer the question.
 The final question shows basic styling of the question layout - changing its `width` (note that, in this case, radio-buttons wrap over multiple lines).